Let us take a look at the topics included in this blog:

 Step 1: Initially, there is an authentication request from the client.
 The user requests TGS from the authentication server.

-Step 4: The decryption of the message is then performed by the client using the client’s secret key.
+Step 4: The decryption of the message is then performed by the client by using the client’s secret key.

 Step 6: Another ticket is generated by KDC for the file server.
 Then, the TGS decrypts the ticket for obtaining the secret key initiated by the client.
-It checks the network address and the ID by decrypting the authenticator.
+It checks the network address and ID by decrypting the authenticator.
 If the client ID and the network address match successfully, then KDC shares a service key with the client and the server.

 Step 7: The client utilizes the file ticket for authentication.
-The message is decrypted using SK1 to obtain SK2.
+The message is decrypted by using SK1 to obtain SK2.
 Again, the TGS generates a new ticket to send to the target server.

-This is how we use and implement the Kerberos protocol for securing a system and the client-server interactions.
+This is how we use and implement the Kerberos protocol for securing a system and client-server interactions.

-Advantages of Using Kerberos Authentication
+Advantages of using Kerberos Authentication

 Looking to get started in Ethical Hacking?
-Head to our blog on Ethical hacking tutorial for beginners.
+Head to our blog on Ethical Hacking Tutorial for beginners.

 Is Kerberos outdated?

 Despite the potential of hackers to bypass it, Kerberos is far from extinct and has proved to be an enhanced security-access control protocol.
-It’s key advantage is its ability to use powerful symmetric encryption to secure credentials and tickets for authorization.
+Kerberos’s key advantage is its ability to use powerful symmetric encryption to secure credentials and tickets for authorization.